kb1907/Machine_Learning_Projects/README.md

 ### 2. [CatBoost-LightGBM-XGBoost Explained by SHAP](https://www.kaggle.com/kaanboke/catboost-lightgbm-xgboost-explained-by-shap)

 - Based on the customer data, I made predictions on customer churn.
 One of the main issues for non-linear ML algorithms is explainability.
-I used Shap to explain the famous trio (XGBoost & LightGBM & Catboost) in this project.
+I used Shap to explain the famous trio (XGBoost & LightGBM & CatBoost) in this project.

 - SHAP (Shapley Additive exPlanations) is a method to explain individual predictions.
 SHAP is based on game theory.